SWAM-W stands for Synchronous Waves Acoustic Modeling – Woodwinds.

 In the SWAM woodwinds instruments there is no a real exciter because the sound is sampled and the most modeled part is the pipe.

-Physics of the cylindrical open pipe
+Physics of the cylindrical open-pipe

-Physics of the cylindrical closed pipe (at one end)
+Physics of the cylindrical closed-pipe (at one end)

-The first overtone produced is one twelfth above the fundamental (+19 semitones).
+The first overtone produced is one twelfth above the fundamental tone (+19 semitones).

-Clarinets are instruments having cylindrical closed pipe.
+Clarinets are instruments that have a cylindrical closed pipe.

-Physics of the conical closed pipe (at one end)
+Physics of the conical closed-pipe (at one end)

-Saxophones are instruments having conical open pipe.
+Saxophones are instruments that have a conical open pipe.

 A note about flutes

-During dynamic or pitch changes, the sound is often contaminated by the overtones; such interference is an important element that characterizes the timbre of the instrument, giving it its typical character.
+During dynamic or pitch changes, the sound is often contaminated by the overtones.
+Such interference is an important element that characterizes the timbre of the instrument, giving it its typical character.

-We can therefore say that SWAM is a true hybrid between physical modeling and sampling.
+We can, therefore, say that SWAM is a true hybrid between Physical Modeling and sampling.